-5.2.1.2 Silicon sensors
+5.3.1.1 Silicon sensors

-Among several sensor techniques, high resistivity silicon pin diodes offer several unique intrinsic advantages:
+Among several sensor techniques, silicon PIN diodes with high resistivity offer several unique intrinsic advantages as follows.

-- stability: under a reasonable bias voltage, completely depleted pin-diode have a gain of one, and a signal response to MIP mostly defined by the thickness of the sensor, with a very low dependence on temperature, radiation, humidity, ... - uniformity: for the same reason, the control of the thickness over large batches (typically to less than a percent) ensures a uniformity of response within a wafer and between them.
-The nonsensitive area between wafers has recently been reduced by the use of laser cutting, thinned guard-ring design [5], and would benefit from the use of larger ingot size (8" becoming the standard). - flexibility: the dimension and geometry of the cells are defined by the readout pad on the PCB. - High Signal-to-Noise ratio: with $\simeq 80$ electron-hole pairs created by linear mm of MIP track, MIPs tracks can easily be traced in the calorimeters, which is critical for the god performance of
+• Stability: under a reasonable bias voltage, a completely depleted silicon PIN diode have a gain of one, and a signal response to a Minimum Ionizing Particle (MIP) mostly defined by the sensor thickness, with a relatively low dependence on the operating environment including temperature, humidity, etc.

+- Uniformity: the control of the sensor thickness within large production batches (typically to less than a percent) ensures uniform responses within a wafer and between different wafers.
+The non-sensitive area between wafers has recently been reduced by the use of laser cutting, thinned guard-ring design [3], and would benefit from the use of larger ingot size (8" becoming the standard). - Flexibility: the dimension and geometry of the cells can be flexibly defined.
+The readout pads on the PCB need to be compatible. - High signal-to-noise (S/N) ratio: for a MIP, the most probable number of electronhole pairs generated in $1\mu m$ thick silicon is around 76 (while the average number is 108), which yields an exllent S/N ratio of silicon sensors.
+Thus MIP tracks can be easily tracked in the calorimeter, which is critical to the good performance of the ECAL.

-The only real drawback of Silicon sensors remaining is their price, to be expected around $2-3\$/cm^2$.
+Currently the only drawback of the silicon sensors is the price, which is expected to be around $2-3\$/cm^2$.

-By associating of Silicon sensors with Tungsten absorbers and Carbon Fibre structures, the SiW-ECAL offers an excellent option for PFA optimised calorimetry.
+By associating of silicon sensors with tungsten plates and carbon fiber structures, the SiW-ECAL offers an excellent option for the PFA optimized calorimetry.